The property where Michael Winters lived with his father.

 When deputies arrived, they shot and killed one bullmastiff and the rottweiler.
 Kywa had managed to coral the remaining seven dogs into the garage.
 The dog warden then tranquilized the dogs through a window and a vet later euthanized them at the scene.2 The tenth dog was not put down.
 This dog was a yellow Labrador that was inside the family's home during the horrific attack.
 This dog appears to be the only true family dog and likewise was kept inside the residence.

-A subsequent news article posted parts of the 911 call:
+A subsequent news article by The Morning Journal posted parts of the 911 call:

 06/16/10: Photos of Scene Released